IcarusWizard/IcarusWizard/README.md

 ### Hi there, I am Xingyuan Zhang 张兴远. 👋

 - 🔭I am a PhD student at Volkswagen and TUM, working on world models focusing on pretraining and transfer.
 - 🤔I am generally an AI enthusiast and interested in all related topics.
-I believe AGI can be achieved in my lifetime.
+I believe AGI can be achieved in my lifetime, and I am glad to be part of the journey.
 - ⚡In my non-research life, I am a board game lover.
 If you want a match with me, you can find me with IcarusWizard on [BGA](https://boardgamearena.com/).
 - 📫If you want to contact me, please reach out to wizardicarus@gamil.com.